C&MA: A Brief History

 Hmong New Hope Alliance

 In 1948, the Christian and Missionary Alliance (C&MA) sent the Reverend Ted Andrianoff to Xieng Khouang, Laos.
 It wasn't until the spring of 1950 that he was able to lead the first group of Hmong people to know Christ.
-Through perseverance and by the grace of God, that first group of Hmong Christian believers grew to around twenty thousand by the end of 1975.
+Through perseverance and by the grace of God, that first group of Hmong Christian believers grew to around twenty thousand in 1975.

 As our members increased, HNHAC was allowed to use the main sanctuary at Avondale Church for Sunday afternoon services.
 Five years later, in the summer of 1989, HNHAC purchased a church property on South Hairston Road in Stone Mountain, Georgia.
 However, once again as membership increased, HNAC required a larger church for worshipping.